 Doris Malick of Budgets & Estimates was married on January 12th to Sgt.
 Cloyd Artman of the U.S.A.F.
 Sgt.
-Artman has just returned from a tour of duty in Japan and will be stationed at San Antonio, Texas where the couple plan to reside. . .Engagements galore, Ann Marsh, Jean Gemmill, Ann Bucci, Marie LeCour and Gladys Allman of N.C.I. - best wishes girls! . .
-Greetings to new employees in the Finance & Administrative Division, Barbara Pearce in the Plant Property Records, Jane Runyan and Elizabeth Balderson in Payroll and Mary Alice Miller in Personnel . .
+Artman has just returned from a tour of duty in Japan and will be stationed at San Antonio, Texas where the couple plan to reside.

+. . .Engagements galore, Ann Marsh, Jean Gemmill, Ann Bucci, Marie LeCour and Gladys Allman of N.C.I. - best wishes girls! . . .
+Greetings to new employees in the Finance & Administrative Division, Barbara Pearce in the Plant Property Records, Jane Runyan and Elizabeth Balderson in Payroll and Mary Alice Miller in Personnel . . .
 Gordon Tasker, Jr., now on military leave from Personnel, visited the Division recently.
 Gordon is in the Air Corps, stationed in Texas, and we were all happy to see him . . .
-Marsh, Jean Gemmill, Ann Bucwe were all happy to see him . . .
 In the same vein, we understand that Peggy Cran's husband is home on leave after being shanghaied by the Merchant Marines . . .
 Have you heard about the six luckiest people I know? . . .
-John Wickstead, Bill Yetter, "Pop" Heiney, Bill Florence, Bill Klien and Al Sinnena (understand they had quite an accident) . .
-And, speaking of accidents, several people would like to know who or what scratched Joe Maynard . .
-Did you know that John Candell is we were all happy to see him . . vou know that John Candell is a speedy recovery, John . . .
+John Wickstead, Bill Yetter, "Pop" Heiney, Bill Florence, Bill Klien and Al Sinnena (understand they had quite an accident) . . .
+And, speaking of accidents, several people would like to know who or what scratched Joe Maynard . . .
+Did you know that John Candell is on the sick list?
+We all wish you a speedy recovery, John . . .
 And too, we all want to welcome Joe Hogan back - glad to see you looking so well, Joe . . .
-On the humorous side, Tommy Emerick and Al Miller thank all who purchased Christmas trees from them and have suggested that you might use them this summer for bean poles . .
+On the humorous side, Tommy Emerick and Al Miller thank all who purchased Christmas trees from them and have suggested that you might use them this summer for bean poles . . .
 The following questions I pass along just as I got them, can you figure out the answers? . . .
-Have you visited McCormick's Wax Works lately? . .
+Have you visited McCormick's Wax Works lately? . . .
 Why is Jim Gilbride singing Peg O' My Heart? . . .
-Is Peggy Beaumont wearing matched shoes? . .
-What is Vivian wearing today? . .
-Which Department Head feels like a milk shake after his fall the other day? . .
+Is Peggy Beaumont wearing matched shoes? . . .
+What is Vivian wearing today? . . .
+Which Department Head feels like a milk shake after his fall the other day? . . .
 Why is Lou Mizzoni so quiet?